Sanevl/super-mall-app/README.md

 # Super Mall Web Application

 ## 📋 Project Overview
 A complete web application that demonstrates a mall management system with admin and user portals.
-Built with **pure JavaScript** and **localStorage** for data persistence - no external dependencies or API keys required.
+Built with **pure JavaScript** and **localStorage** for data persistence - no external dependencies or API keys required.(This entire project is set to run on sample data local database, if need dataserver u can implement a firebase just altering the storage with firebase data)

 ## 🖼️ Project Screenshots